Home

 • to name a few...

 Vicki describes how to set up a home school filing system and she offers additional resources including helpful Web sites at the end of the book.
+She really does want you to desire to get organized "from the heart" and there are many references to Scripture.

 A Brief Caveat